-What you must pay when Services that are covered for you you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+What you must pay when you get these services Services that are covered for you Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
 The plan There is no coinsurance, only covers this screening if you have certain risk factors and copayment, or deductible if you get a referral for it from your physician, physician for members eligible for assistant, nurse practitioner, or clinical nurse specialist. this preventive screening.
-Prior authorization rules apply Acupuncture for chronic low back pain (Medicare-covered) \$0 copayment for each Covered services include: office visit.
+Cost-sharing may apply for other services you receive during the visit.
+Prior authorization rules apply Acupuncture for chronic low back pain (Medicare-covered) Covered services include: \$0 copayment for each office visit.
 Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: Prior authorization rules apply For the purpose of this benefit, chronic low back pain is defined as: lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); not associated with surgery; and not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
 Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act)) may furnish acupuncture in accordance with applicable state requirements.
 Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa) (5) of the